-- Speed was the number one factor in traffic deaths and number three in crashes; - From 2012-2016, there were 451 speed-related fatal crashes with 498 fatalities; - Drivers in fatal and non-fatal crashes where speeding is a factor are overwhelmingly male; - Younger drivers, ages 15 to 34, have the highest total number of speed crashes; - For overall speed-related crashes (fatal and non-fatal) January and December had the highest rates of crashes; - Saturday holds the highest number of speed-related fatal crashes at 22.04%; - Urban areas had a higher rate of total speed-related crashes as compared to rural areas; - Speed-related crashes occurring in rural areas were 2.9 times more likely to result in a death than speed-related crashes in urban areas; - Wasatch, Salt Lake, Morgan, Box Elder, and Rich counties had the highest speed-related crash rates per miles traveled; and - Daggett, Garfield, and Sanpete counties had the highest rates of fatal speed-related total crashes per 100 million vehicle miles traveled.
+- 296. Speed was the number one factor in traffic deaths and number three in crashes; - 297.
+From 2012-2016, there were 451 speed-related fatal crashes with 498 fatalities; - 298.
+Drivers in fatal and non-fatal crashes where speeding is a factor are overwhelmingly male; - 299.
+Younger drivers, ages 15 to 34, have the highest total number of speed crashes; - 300.
+For overall speed-related crashes (fatal and non-fatal) January and December had the highest rates of crashes; - 301.
+Saturday holds the highest number of speed-related fatal crashes at 22.04%; - 302.
+Urban areas had a higher rate of total speed-related crashes as compared to rural areas; - 303.
+Speed-related crashes occurring in rural areas were 2.9 times more likely to result in a death than speed-related crashes in urban areas; - 304.
+Wasatch, Salt Lake, Morgan, Box Elder, and Rich counties had the highest speed-related crash rates per miles traveled; and - 305.
+Daggett, Garfield, and Sanpete counties had the highest rates of fatal speed-related total crashes per 100 million vehicle miles traveled.

-A review of Utah's crash data from 2011-2015 that involve an aggressive driver indicates the following:
+A review of Utah's most recent crash data for aggressive driver (2011-2015) indicates the following:

-- There were 61 drivers in fatal crashes that were aggressive or reckless; - There were 3,276 drivers in total crashes that were aggressive or reckless; - There average aggressive driving fatalities was 12/year; - The average aggressive driving crashes was 655/year; and - Aggressive/reckless driving was the 23rd highest contributing factor in crashes.
+- 306. There were 61 drivers in fatal crashes that were aggressive or reckless; - 307.
+There were 3,276 drivers in total crashes that were aggressive or reckless; - 308.
+There average aggressive driving fatalities was 12/year; - 309.
+The average aggressive driving crashes was 655/year; and - 310.
+Aggressive/reckless driving was the 23rd highest contributing factor in crashes.